zero2504/FrostLock-Injection/README.md

-# FrostLock-Injection
+# FrostLock-Injection / Thread-Hijacking

-FrostLock Injection is a freeze/thaw-based code injection technique that uses Windows Job Objects to temporarily freeze (suspend) a target process, inject shellcode, and then seamlessly resume (thaw) it.
+FrostLock-Injection / Thread-Hijacking is a freeze/thaw-based code injection technique that uses Windows Job Objects to temporarily freeze (suspend) a target process, inject shellcode, and then seamlessly resume (thaw) it.

 Tested on:
 - Windows 11